redis/redis-doc/topics/latency.md

 * When appendfsync is set to the value of **no** Redis performs no fsync.
 In this configuration the only source of latency can be write(2).
-When this happens usually there is no solution since simply the disk can't cope with the speed at which Redis is receiving data, however this is uncommon if the disk is not seriously slowed down by other processes doing I/O.
+When this happens usually there is no solution since the disk can't cope with the speed at which Redis is receiving data, however this is uncommon if the disk is not seriously slowed down by other processes doing I/O.